top of page

 RELEASES

-A fourth version had white blank labels, and the insert, in a smaller size, used the front cover with the track listing from the back cover of the first version on yellow paper, and was pressed from the original stampers.
+Some copies of the first batch had white or light blue plain labels, and the insert, in a smaller size, used the front cover with the track listing from the back cover of the first version on yellow paper.
+These might be the last copies of the first version, when Melvin had run out of the custom labels.

 INTEREST.
-Another much sought-after record, even if not as rare as the first item of the Melvin company. ****
+Another much sought-after record, even if not as rare as the first item of the Melvin company (***/**** tan cover; **** green and red cover; ***** green cover with MM-01 LP).